San Juan, Guatemala: What to pack, what to wear, and when to go [2024]

 July

-If you vacation in San Juan during July, you are likely to notice that it is extremely warm, somewhat rainy and very stormy.
+If you vacation in San Juan during July, you might notice that it is extremely warm, somewhat rainy and very stormy.
 Temperatures tend to hover around the 80s F (high 20s C) during the day, while at night they can dip into the high 70s F (mid 20s C).
 Humidity is generally between 60 and 70% during the day.
 In terms of precipitation, you can expect it to rain about half of the time.

 What to wear/what to pack: